robertsonmcclure/robertsonmcclure.github.io/_posts/2019-08-18-reading-through-2019.md

 My goal for 2019 is to read 52 books, one book every week.

-So far: 31 books in 34 weeks (as of August 27).
+So far: 32 books in 36 weeks (as of September 10).

 ## September - 1 book